 You may be a 90s kid who was once the envy of all his peers because of your Nintendo DS handheld console, but have you ever wished to play those same classical games on your iOS device?

 INDS Nintendo Emulator is a refresh of the previous popular Nintendo DS Emulator, NDS4iOS, and brings over the simplicity and power of that emulator plus some.
-INDS supports many versions of the iPhone, iPad and iPod Touch but emulation may run rather slow on older devices.
+INDS supports many iPhone, iPad, and iPod Touch versions, but emulation may run rather slow on older devices.

 Read Also: GC4iOS GameCube emulator for iOS